manuelpinar/Reinforcement-Learning---project-3---Collaboration-and-Competition/Report.md

 ### Future improvements

-We could use other tipes of
+We could use another algorithms like PPO this algorithm was proposed in the project tips on slack.
-Also, we could use other algorithms like Trust Region Policy Optimization (TRPO) and Truncated Natural Policy Gradient (TNPG) should achieve better performance.
-Other could be Proximal Policy Optimization (PPO), which has also demonstrated good performance with continuous control tasks.
+Also, we could consider use other type of model, using more layers and preprocessing the data in order to improve the results.